-National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 inches (25 cm) between an occupant's chest and the driver airbag module.
+WARNING: The National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 inches (25 cm) between an occupant's chest and the driver airbag module.

-Never place your arm over the airbag module as a deploying airbag can result in serious arm fractures or other injuries.
+WARNING: Never place your arm over the air bag module as a deploying air bag can result in serious arm fractures or other injuries.

-Steps you can take to properly position yourself away from the airbag:
+To properly position yourself away from the airbag:

-Move your seat to the rear as far as you can while still reaching the pedals comfortably.

-Recline the seat slightly (one or two degrees) from the upright position.
+- Move your seat to the rear as far as you can while still reaching the pedals comfortably. - Recline the seat slightly one or two degrees from the upright position.

-Do not put anything on or over the airbag module.
-Placing objects on or over the airbag inflation area may cause those objects to be propelled by the airbag into your face and torso causing serious injury.
+WARNING: Do not put anything on or over the air bag module.
+Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso causing serious injury.

-Do not attempt to service, repair, or modify the airbag supplemental restraint system (SRS) or its fuses.
+WARNING: Do not attempt to service, repair, or modify the airbag supplemental restraint systems or its fuses.
 See your authorized dealer.

-Modifying or adding equipment to the front end of the vehicle (including frame, bumper, front end body structure and tow hooks) may affect the performance of the airbag system, increasing the risk of injury.
+WARNING: Modifying or adding equipment to the front end of the vehicle (including frame, bumper, front end body structure and tow hooks) may affect the performance of the airbag system, increasing the risk of injury.
 Do not modify the front end of the vehicle.